peterjnesbitt/HARK/README.md

 running on your machine, and what you will find in HARK once you do.

 If you have any comments on the code or documentation, we'd love to hear from you!
-Our email addresses are:
+Our team consists of:

-* Chris Carroll: ccarroll@llorracc.org
+* Chris Carroll
-* Matthew White: mnwhite@gmail.com
+* Matthew White
-* Nathan Palmer: Nathan.Palmer@ofr.treasury.gov
+* Nathan Palmer
-* David Low: David.Low@cfpb.gov
+* David Low
-* Alexander Kaufman: akaufman10@gmail.com
+* Alexander Kaufman

 GitHub repository:    https://github.com/econ-ark/HARK